-337 We use the glacial extent during the LGM and related patterns of ice thickness (Florineth & Schlüchter, 1998; Kelly et al., 2004; Bini et al., 2009), mainly because this variable has been 338 used to explain some of the landscape forms in the Central European Alps (Schlunegger & 339 Norton, 2013).
-We calculate LGM-related ice volumes within each tributary basin by 340 subtracting today's landscape elevation (derived from the DEM) from the LGM surface map 341 by Bini et al. (2009).
-Areas that were above the ice during the LGM are excluded from the 342 resulting map.
-We calculate mean values of the resulting ice thickness for each tributary basin 343 and classify them into three evenly spaced intervals, 167-292, 292-471 and 471-651 m.
-344
+The glacial extent during the LGM and related patterns of ice thickness (Florineth and Schlüchter, 1998; Kelly et al., 2004; Bini et al., 2009) are used, mainly because this variable has been used to explain some of the landscape forms in the Central European Alps (Schlunegger and Norton, 2013).
+We calculate LGM-related ice volumes within each tributary basin by subtracting today's landscape elevation (derived from the DEM) from the LGM surface map by Bini et al. (2009).
+Areas that were above the ice during the LGM are excluded from the resulting map.
+We calculate mean values of the resulting ice thickness for each tributary basin and classify them into three evenly spaced intervals: 167-292, 292-471 and 471-651 m.

-345 3.2.4 Erodibility
+3.2.4 Erodibility

-We use the erodibility classes defined by Kühni & Pfiffner (2001) (see chapter 2.1) as a measure for the erosional resistance of the underlying bedrock.
-Flysch and Molasse deposits are assigned a high erodibility (1).
+We use the erodibility classes defined by Kühni and Pfiffner (2001) (see Sect.
+2.1) as a measure of the erosional resistance of the underlying bedrock.
+Flysch and molasse deposits are assigned a high erodibility (1).
 Mesozoic carbonates as they occur in the Helvetic nappes have a medium erodibility (2).
-Paragneisses and other poly-metamorphic rocks that are exposed mainly in the Penninic nappes and subordinately in the External massifs have a low erodibility (3).
-Lowest erodibility values (4) have been assigned to granitoid rocks and orthogneisses.
-These rock types are common in the External massifs and subordinate in the Penninic nappes.
-Since most of the basins comprise rocks of different erodibilities (figure 2b), we calculate mean values for each basin thereby considering the relative proportion of erodibility classes per basin, and group them in high (1-2), low (2-3) and very low (3-4).
+Paragneisses and other poly-metamorphic rocks that are exposed mainly in the Penninic nappes and subordinately in the external massifs have a low erodibility (3).
+Very low erodibility values (4) have been assigned to granitoid rocks and orthogneisses.
+These rock types are common in the external massifs and subordinate in the Penninic nappes.
+Since most of the basins comprise rocks of different erodibilities (Fig. 2b), we calculate mean values for each basin, thus considering the relative proportion of erodibility classes per basin, and group them into high (1-2), low (2-3)and very low (3-4).